 Turning the teapot upside down is important here.
 If there is any extra water inside of the pot, then you will begin to see little rust stains develop inside of the pot, putting it upside down ensures that you get every last bit of water outside of the pot.

-These commercial grade dish towels will dry your teapot quite nicely.
+These commercial grade dish towels from Amazon will dry your teapot quite nicely.

 Of course, the cleaning is not complete until you clean the diffuser out.
 Without this step, you will get build-up in the strainer.
 If you have gunk stick in the diffuser, you will not get an optimal brew.